Virtual Experiences in History & Heritage

 Antietam Battlefield Tour provides the timeline, photography and stories behind the "Bloodiest Day in American History" during which 23,000 soldiers were killed, wounded or missing after twelve hours of savage combat on September 17, 1862.
 The Battle of Antietam ended the Confederate Army of Northern Virginia's first invasion into the North and led Abraham Lincoln to issue the preliminary Emancipation Proclamation.

-Maryland Women's Heritage Center has developed several virtual stories to commemorate the Year of the Woman focusing on Maryland's Heroines.
+Maryland Women's Heritage Center has developed several virtual stories focusing on Maryland's Heroines.

 Women in Stem is one exhibit.
 Read stories of astronauts, engineers and other pioneering women who made a difference for Maryland, the nation and the world.